If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 For a claim alleging dismissal in contravention of a general protection, you must file:

-- a completed Application - Fair Work Division, and
+- an Originating Application - Fair Work Division, and

-- a completed Form 2 - Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection, and
+- a Form 2 - Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection (subrule 31.03 of the Rules), and

 - any other documents or evidence you want to rely on.